google/oauth2l/README.md

 ### web

-Runs the web application and opens a new window to show it.
-If the web application is not installed it is installed in `~/.oauth2l-web` by default.
+Locally deploys and launches the OAuth2l Playground web application in a browser.
+If the web application packages are not yet installed, it will be installed under `~/.oauth2l-web` by default.
+See Command Options section for all supported options for the web command.

+Note that a local installation of Docker and docker-compose tool is required in order to support this feature.
+For most platforms, Docker can be installed by following the instructions [here](https://docs.docker.com/get-docker/).
+For Google workstations, follow special installation procedures at "go/installdocker".
+The web feature is currently experimental and will be improved in the future.

 ```bash
 $ oauth2l web